 The Colorado Translators Association has been around for more than 30 years.
 Since then, it has grown from a loose grouping of local professionals to a well-organized consortium of translators and interpreters.
-At the start of the year 2013, CTA membership totaled 167 members.
+By the end of the year 2019, CTA membership totaled more than 180 members.

 From the beginning, the first CTA board was eager to gain official chapter status with the American Translators Association.
 However, the Colorado Translators Association did not meet the requirement of having 20 ATA voting members.
 “We were always just on the verge,” said Maier.
 In 1987, under Maier’s leadership, CTA decided to join forces with the Utah Translators and Interpreters Association (UTIA) and the New Mexico Translators and Interpreters Association (NMTIA).
 “We realized we had to get together to make it work,” Maier said.
 The groups formed the Intermountain Chapter of ATA (ICATA), which became an official ATA chapter that year in Salt Lake City.
 ICATA held several annual conferences, the first of which took place in Denver.

 Running an ATA chapter over such a large area proved to be difficult.
 Communication was a challenge, and the interests of the local groups often diverged.
 After a few years, more and more members were expressing their dissatisfaction with the arrangement and their belief that CTA and its members would be better off as a separate group, even if ATA chapter status could not be achieved in the near future.
 In 1992, five years following the formation of ICATA, the Intermountain Chapter of ATA was dissolved and the Colorado translators were back on their own.